The ASUU Strike and the Crapious Revolution 2

 The ASUU has one of many good reasons to strike.
 It is the insidious and capricious management of salaries for academic staff by the Integrated Personnel Payroll Information System (IPPIS).
 The GON established it in 2006 to sanitise the highly corrupt federal civil service payment system that was full of ghost workers.

-The expulsion of ghost workers should save the government money.
+Furthermore, the expulsion of ghost workers should save the government money.
 Something else is happening, though.
 Several lecturers and professors we spoke to at federal universities confirmed the GON has privatised the IPPIS to a presidential aspirant.
 If this is true, and the person becomes president in 2023, Nigerians can kiss affordable public universities “Good Bye.”

 The IPPIS slashes the salaries of academics by up to 98% sometimes.
 Not only that, arrears owed to academics they receive in trickles and only one in three get paid.
-Countless academic staff have been without pay for months and years.
+Hence, countless academic staff have been without pay for months and years.
 How do we expect them to survive?
 We will explain this in detail later on.

 If pay slashing is so good for workers, why not start with the overpaid Senators and Representatives?
 Or the estacodes for public servants travelling overseas?
 What about the exorbitant luxuries ranking government officials swim in?
 Or the security vote that is nothing but glorified pocket money for elected executives?